CiroZhang/cse15l-lab-reports/Lab5/lab5.md

 When I debugged the error I notice that is was because of the fib(n-2) part of my recussions, since when n = 1, fib(1 - 2) creates a recussion when n = -1.
 This means that the recussion with never be stop by my if statmet as n continue to get smaller than 0.

-So I change the condition of my if statment and now the recussion works properly.
+So I change the condition of my if statment, fixing the bug, and now the recussion works properly.

 ![Image](success.png)